maciejgz/rac/README.md

 - User sends a rent HTTP request to the API Gateway
 - API Gateway sends a rent request to the rac-rent-service (HTTP)
-- Rent service validates the request and:
+- Rent service validates the request (final validation will be done in the last event) and checks if there is not active or requested rent for the user and car.
-    - in case of success: creates a rent, starts a saga and sends a rent request to the rac-user-service (Kafka) - * *RAC_RENT_REQUEST_USER**
+    - in case of success: creates a rent with status RENT_REQUESTED, starts a saga and sends a rent request to the rac-user-service (Kafka) - **RAC_RENT_REQUEST_USER**
     - in case of failure: sends a rent failure to the api gateway (HTTP)
-- User service validates the event and:
+- User service validates the rent request.
+What should be validated: user exists, user is not blocked.
-    - in case of success - sets the user as a renter with the rental id and sends a rent request to the rac-car-service (Kafka) - **RAC_RENT_REQUEST_CAR**
+    - in case of success - sends a rent request to the rac-car-service (Kafka) - **RAC_RENT_REQUEST_CAR**
     - in case of failure - sends a rent failure to the rac-rent-service (Kafka) - **RAC_RENT_FAILED_USER**, then the saga is compensated in the rac-rent-service
-- Car service validates the request and:
+- Car service validates the request.
+What should be validated: car exists, car is available, car is healthy.
-    - in case of success - sets the car as rented with the rental id and sends a rent confirmation to the rac-rent-service (Kafka) - **RAC_RENT_CONFIRMATION**.
-Search service is updated with the car status.
+    - in case of success - sends a rent confirmation to the rac-rent-service (Kafka) - **RAC_RENT_CONFIRMATION**
     - in case of failure - sends a rent failure to the rac-rent-service and rac-user-service (Kafka) - * *RAC_RENT_FAILED_CAR**.
-Then the saga is compensated in the rac-rent-service and rac-user-service
+Then the saga is compensated in the rac-rent-service
+- Rent service receives **RAC_RENT_CONFIRMATION** message and validates if there is no active or requested rent for the user and car.
+If not, rent status is changed to RENT_CONFIRMED.
+Rent service sends an event: **RAC_RENT_SUCCESS** which is consumed by the car service and user service to fill in rentalId as a readonly cache used for search.

 When a rental is initiated, customer and car GPS agents should increase the frequency of data sending to the carLocation service - once per 5s.
 Location service should update the car and user carLocation in the database and push notifications (**RAC_LOCATION_USER_CHANGED**, **RAC_LOCATION_CAR_CHANGED**) to Kafka (events consumed by the search, car, user and rent service).
 User is notified about the successful rent by the Websocket connection.
+In case of car failure, car healthcheck system sends contacts with car-service REST API to inform about failure.
+It should block user from returning the car and request contact the support.

 #### Return car saga

 - User sends a return HTTP request to the API Gateway
 - API Gateway sends a return request to the rac-rent-service (HTTP)
-- rac-rent-service validates the request and:
+- rac-rent-service validates the request: if there is an active rent for the user and car.
     - in case of success - calculate distance traveled querying rac-carLocation-service by event (Kafka) - * *RAC_RETURN_REQUEST_LOCATION**
     - in case of failure - sends a return failure api gateway (HTTP)
-- rac-carLocation-service validates **RAC_RETURN_REQUEST_LOCATION**.
+- rac-location-service validates **RAC_RETURN_REQUEST_LOCATION**.
 In case of success:
     - calculates the distance traveled and sends a return request to the rac-user-service (Kafka) - * *RAC_RETURN_REQUEST_USER**
-    - in case of failure - sends a return failure to the rac-rent-service (Kafka) - **RAC_RETURN_FAILED_LOCATION**, then the saga is compensated in the rac-rent-service
+    - in case of failure - sends a return failure to the rac-rent-service (Kafka) - **RAC_RETURN_FAILED_LOCATION**, then saga is compensated in the rac-rent-service
-- rac-user-service validates the request and:
+- rac-user-service receives the request and tries to charge the user:
-    - in case of success - charges user for the distance traveled, sends an event to the rac-car-service (Kafka) - **RAC_RETURN_REQUEST_CAR**
+    - in case of success - charges user for the distance traveled (with proper policy), sends an event to the rac-car-service (Kafka) - **RAC_RETURN_REQUEST_CAR**
     - in case of failure - sends a return failure to the rac-rent-service (Kafka) - **RAC_RETURN_FAILED_USER**, then the saga is compensated in the rac-rent-service
-- rac-car-service validates the request and:
+- rac-car-service validates the request (car health status, car exists) and:
-    - in case of success - sets the car as available and sends a return confirmation to the rac-rent-service (Kafka) - **RAC_RETURN_CONFIRMATION**.
-Search service is updated with the car status.
+    - in case of validation success - sets the car as available and sends a return confirmation to the rac-rent-service (Kafka) - **RAC_RETURN_CONFIRMATION**.
-    - in case of failure - sends a return failure to the rac-rent-service and rac-user-service (Kafka) - * *RAC_RETURN_FAILED_CAR**.
-      Then the saga is compensated in the rac-rent-service and rac-user-service (charged money is returned to the user).
-- rac-rent-service sends a return success to the api gateway (HTTP).
-In case of failure, the saga is compensated in the rac-rent-service and error message has to be returned to the api gateway over websocket.
-User then has to contact the support.
+    - in case of validation failure - sends a return failure event to the rac-rent-service and rac-user-service ( Kafka) - **RAC_RETURN_FAILED_CAR**.
+Then the saga is compensated in the rac-rent-service (contact with support request) and rac-user-service (charged money is returned to the user).
+- rac-rent-service receives **RAC_RETURN_CONFIRMATION** message and validates if there is an active rent for the user and car.
+If yes, rent status is changed to RENT_RETURNED.
+Rent service sends an event: **RAC_RETURN_SUCCESS** which is consumed by the car service and user service to clear rentalId as a readonly cache used for search.

 When a rental is finished, customer and car GPS agents should decrease the frequency of data sending to the carLocation service - once per 30s.